Cablab/Synth-Stick/README.md

 - Added a button for changing key
 - Added functions to update a given scale's keys
 - Added a function to change key being played

+# SynthStick_v4_LCD.ino
+Version 4 with the addition of an LCD screen

+- Screen displays relevant information
+- Screen updates each loop in case anything changed